 (Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

-Follow through to know how to resolve this issue on Ubuntu and Debian-based Linux distributions.
+Follow through to learn how to resolve this issue on Ubuntu- and Debian-based Linux distributions.

 Before you begin: